-A re-creation of a mapped medicine wheel, the most common type found in Alberta, of which 14, with spokes radiating outward from a circle of stones are known to exist.
+My depiction from a mapped medicine wheel, the most common type found in Alberta, of which 14, with spokes radiating outward from a circle of stones, are known to exist.

 A work that can make a one of a kind addition to any living space.
-Every piece made will have it's own unique qualities that set it apart from any other of similar design and not produced using a template.
-Made with a substrate of pulp, drywall mud and glue.
-The tiny multicolored stones are placed individually into the substrate along with field grasses.
-After 1 week of curing, is then topped with a mixture of latex and white paint to produce a snowdrift effect.
-The artwork is adhered to a backboard and vigorously tested to ensure the stones and grasses remain in place.
-Mounted with screws in a rustic, aged and distressed cedar rough cut frame, behind glass with a frosted boarder.
+Every piece made will have it's own unique qualities that set it apart from any other of similar design and done freehand.
+The tiny multicolored stones are placed individually into a substrate of pulp and plaster along with field grasses.
+After 10 days of curing, is then topped with a mixture of latex and white paint to produce a snowdrift effect.
+The artwork is adhered to a backboard and mounted with screws in a rustic, aged and distressed cedar rough cut frame, behind glass with a frosted border.
 Comes with a brief history of the medicine wheel, mounting hanger and felt wall protectors (already attached).
 Item sold will be the one seen in the photo's.

 Dimensions: 13 3/4" sq. x 1 1/4" deep